ablomm/ablomm-cpu/docs/assembler/instructions.md

 </table>

 > [!NOTE]
-> Although some condition mnemonics are for subtraction, it works for any ALU operation. for example, `and.t r1, 1;` and `ld.ne pc, 123;` will only jump if the least significant bit of `r1` is set to `1`.
+> Although some condition mnemonics are for subtraction, it works for any ALU operation.
+For example, `and.t r1, 1;` and `ld.ne pc, 123;` will only jump if the least significant bit of `r1` is set to `1`.
 To make your code clearer, you may use the aliases if the subtraction mnemonics can cause confusion, for example, `ld.zc pc, 123;`.

 # Operands
 All instruction operands are simply expressions.
 Expressions are documented in the [Expressions document](expressions.md).
 Some instructions only allow for a certain number and type of expressions in their operands.
 The examples in the [Assembly Instructions section](#assembly-instructions) outline all the possible variations for each instruction.